 As an accountant, it’s important to be on the top of your financial game.
-Understanding healthy nonprofit accounting practices, the latest rules and regulations, and protecting your organization’s financial data is key.
+Understanding healthy nonprofit accounting practices, the best nonprofit accounting software to use, the latest rules and regulations, and protecting your organization’s financial data is key.

 Below we highlight 10 nonprofit accounting best practices you can adopt as you go into the new year.